 This section highlights information that should be checked with a solicitor or licensed conveyancer.
 It also gives an opinion of market value and an estimated reinstatement cost for insurance purposes.

 Matters for a solicitor or licensed conveyancer

 The road fronting the property is made and is adopted by the Local Authority.
-There is an unmade private lane at the rear.

 The tenure is assumed to be Absolute Ownership.